se-edu/se-book/projectPlanning/milestones/text.md

 </box>

 In some projects, it is not practical to have a very detailed plan for the whole project due to the uncertainty and unavailability of required information.
-In such cases, we can use a high-level plan for the whole project and a detailed plan for the next few milestones.
+In such cases, you can use a high-level plan for the whole project and a detailed plan for the next few milestones.

 <box>